z-prince/the-last-airbender/README.md

 The Last Airbender is an animated series that ran from 2005 to 2008.
 Some people can manipulate classical elements (wind, water, fire, earth) with psychokinetic variants of the Chinese martial arts known as "bending".
 One individual, the Avatar, is capable of bending all four elements and is responsible for maintaining harmony between the world's four nations.

-The four nations are: the Water Tribes, the Earth Kingdom, the Fire Nation, and the Air Nomads.
+The four nations are: the "Water Tribes", the "Earth Kingdom", the "Fire Nation", and the "Air Nomads".

 ### Instructions

-Using an Airbender API, retrieve a sampling of characters for a given Nation, and display the relevant information below.
+Using an Airbender API provided to you by your instructors, retrieve a sampling of characters for a given Nation, and display the relevant information below.

-Bulid your work using TDD and commit your code at intervals of no larger than 15 minutes.
+Build your work using TDD and commit your code at intervals of no larger than 15 minutes.

 ```
 As a user,